 - Representing creditor interests in some of the most high-profile bankruptcy cases across the United States in recent years, including the following: J.C.
 Penney, Hertz, Celadon Group, California Pizza Kitchen, Brooks Brothers, Latam Airlines, California Pizza Kitchen, Lane Bryant, Ann Taylor, Charming Charlies, Claire’s Stores, Lerner’s, NY & Co., Virgin America, Toys R’ Us, Aeropostale, David’s Bridal, iHeartMedia, Logan’s Roadhouse, Muzak, Payless Shoes, RadioShack, Purdue Pharma, Gymboree, True Religion, Aeropostale, hhgregg, Caesars Entertainment Operations, Jack Cooper Ventures, Murray Energy, American Airlines, Charlotte Russe, Cumulus Media, Piccadilly Restaurants, SkyMall, The Limited, Modell’s, Pier1 Imports, Stein Mart, Houlihan’s, and Borden Dairy.

-- Successfully representing one of the largest electronic payment companies in the world, and second largest commercial issuer of MasterCard in North America, in multijurisdictional matters, including in the defense of preference and avoidance actions, resolving the disputes, collectively, for less than $0.05% of demand, as well as representing the client’s rights as a creditor in all facets of bankruptcies involving the client’s customers.
+- Successfully representing one of the largest electronic payment companies in the world, and second largest commercial issuer of MasterCard in North America, in multi-jurisdictional matters, including in the defense of hundreds of preference and avoidance actions, resolving the disputes, as well as representing the client’s rights as a creditor in all facets of bankruptcies involving the client’s customers.